crunes/chi-covid19-narrative/files/takeways.md

 - Ask for feedback early and often

 ## What's next?
 - __Weigh the benefits and costs of shifting to D3 library__.
 Chart.js is relatively user-friendly for getting started with simple interactive charts, but adding custom elements - like vertical line tooltips and text annotations - was more complicated than I had anticipated.
 If our team has a flexible timeline, I would recommend moving to D3.
-This would also allow the team to develop data visualizations collaboratively over
+This would also allow the team to develop data visualizations collaboratively.
 - __Brainstorm use cases with key City staff__.
 Our team has discussed how this kind of web page might be a useful product that parallels dashboards, but takes a more narrative-driven approach.
 Communications staff in all City agencies and departments might also have ideas about data they'd like to highlight.
 - __Continue to improve code for scalability and reproducibility__.
 This first-go at the code has a lot of room for improvement.
 The project developer(s) will need to update the script and any accompanying documentation as needed to make sure that others can reproduce this kind of web page with different data sources and chart styles